foucherjocelyn/transcendance/ft_transcendence/design_api.md

 ## End a game

 End a game.
-Only the player of the game can end it.
-It will change the status of the game to 'end'.
+Only the websocket server is allowed access.

 ```typescript
 POST /api/v1/game/<game_id>/end